vladimiryardan/Taffy-Wiki/So-you-want-to-(Index).md

 1. [Rate-limit access to your API][5]
 1. [Use JSONUtil instead of ColdFusion's native JSON serialization][6]
 1. [todo] Share application variables between your API and your consumer-facing application
-1. [todo] Use Taffy's built-in Dependency Injection to resolve dependencies of your resources
+1. [Use Taffy's built-in Dependency Injection to resolve dependencies of your resources][8]
 1. [Use an external bean factory (like ColdSpring) to resolve dependencies of your resources][9]
 1. [todo] Use an external bean factory (like ColdSpring) to completely manage resources
 1. [todo] Use ColdSpring AOP advice for your resources